 Tapioca flour is a popular kitchen staple, making it easy to find in grocery stores.
 And thankfully, making this food additive at home is just a breeze as well!
 Read on and we’ll show you how to make tapioca powder in few simple steps.

 Now, on to the process of making this useful food item.
 To make tapioca starch, wash and peel the cassava root first.
 Then, finely shred the peeled root into a pulp.
 Using a blender, blend the resulting pulp with water and proceed to the dehydration process.
-When that is done, grind the dried product using your handy blender once more, or using a grinder until it turns into a fine white powder.
+Next, grind the dried product using your handy blender once more, or using a grinder until it turns into a fine white powder.
 This tapioca powder can also be processed into either flakes, sticks, or pearl forms.

 Tapioca Flour and Its Substitutes Are Versatile Food Thickeners